Entertech/tDCS-Documents/tDCS/docs/Instructions/How to Use the Headset/Modifying the Current.md

 ## How to Modify the Current?

-You can modify the current strength through「Set Up Current」in the app.
+You can modify the current strength through"Set Up Current"in the app.